dillonkearns/elm-pages-3-alpha-starter/README.md

 ## Running the `elm-pages run` command

 - `npm install`
-- `npx elm-pages codegen Stars --repo elm-graphql` - now you can try out the generator!
-And you can tweak it, or even define new generator modules in the `codegen/` folder!
+- `npx elm-pages run Stars --repo elm-graphql` - now you can run scripts!
+You can tweak them, or even define new Script modules in the `script/` folder!